UNIQUE EXPERIENCES AT KNOTT'S BERRY FARM

 The Western Trails Museum is just down the street from the Old Schoolhouse.
 Make sure you stop in, because it is packed full of curiosities and collections from days of old.
 See American pastimes in the days before television, peek at the Knott’s Memory Corner, and learn a little history.
 There is so much to see–everything from Old West fashion to antiques to a 100+ year old American Flag.

 Scaled models of the original California Missions boarder the same midway between Silver Bullet and the south entrance of Fiesta Village, as it did previously for many years.

 Come meet the friendliest horses in the west.
 The Livery Stable is nestled in the center of Ghost Town at the end of main street.
 Here, you can meet and pet the horses of Calico and Brutus the burro.
 While you’re there, chat with the Knott’s world class equestrian team to learn about the animals.
 Open seasonally.

 Games and Arcades

 Is your game face on?
 Challenge your family and friends at different interactive games located in Boardwalk and Fiesta Village.
 There are also sports games featuring baseball, basketball, and soccer.
 Not a sports fan?
 No Problem!
 Boardwalk and Fiesta Village each have and arcade, featuring the latest and most popular games!
 Additional fees required.

-Independence Hall will be closed on January 31, 2018 and is closed on Christmas.
+Independence Hall is closed on Christmas.

 Knott’s Independence Hall is an exact, brick-by-brick replica of the original in Philadelphia.
 Walter Knott’s personal labor of love, it is the nation’s only exact replica of the Philadelphia landmark.
 Consistent with Walter Knott’s wishes, Knott’s Independence Hall remains a free-admission resource.
 Independence Hall is open from 10 a.m. - 4 p.m and is located outside Knott's Soak City.